Search form

 There are several reasons why Charter College is such a good match for military personnel and their dependents, including our program flexibility, a professional and structured learning environment, and highly relevant education programs.
 Whether you are looking to expand on the skills you developed in the military, or begin a new career, Charter College has the career-focused programs to get you where you want to be tomorrow.

-Charter College is Made for the Military
+Charter College is made for the military.

-• Like you we are focused and disciplined in our work and driven to succeed.
+• Like you, we are focused and disciplined in our work and driven to succeed.

 • Like the military we insist on a professional atmosphere with rules of engagement–from dress codes to attendance requirements.